 - V – no durability

 With installation methods varying, the most popular one is using pre-drilled boards.
-One of the cheapest hardwood materials, pre-drilled and with basic design, will cost anywhere between 190 and 220 pounds per square meter.
+One of the cheapest hardwood materials, pre-drilled and with basic design, will cost anywhere between £190 and £220 per square meter.

-Wood decks of lower quality such as pine, whereas ipe and mahogany can more easily withstand climate changes.
+Wood decks of lower quality such as pine, can withstand climate changes more easily, unlike ipe and mahogany.

 The price of the decking heavily depends on the different manufacturer, as well as the material, shape and complexity.
-Anywhere between 180 and 240 pounds – it will include the installation fee, too.
+Anywhere between £180 and £240 – it will include the installation fee, too.

 Different manufacturers in and about London include: